By Angela Epley

 Collect the right paperwork.
 No matter how you earned your income, the IRS wants to hear about it.
 If you’re earning a salary with benefits, your company will issue a W-2 form.
 If you’re self-employed or do any freelancing or independent contracting (like with ride-share services), you’ll need a 1099 form.
 Remember to report all income on your return, otherwise the IRS could saddle you with a number of penalties specified in the tax code.

 Dig in to deductions, exemptions and credits.
 It’s true: America’s tax code is known for being really complicated.
 But you can take advantage of some of these complications!
-The new Tax Cuts and Jobs Act (TCJA) contains many changes to tax brackets, deductions, exemptions, and credits.
-To familiarize yourself with some of these changes, visit the IRS site for more information.
+To familiarize yourself with what qualifies under these categories, visit the IRS site for more information.

 Ask for help.
 You’ve heard time and time again that “money can’t buy happiness,” but these days, psychologists are noting that money can help free up your most precious resource — time — and that can bring a big boost of peace, calm and even happiness.
 If you’re feeling stuck or overwhelmed as you file taxes for the first time, bringing in professional help to answer questions or do your taxes for you could be worth the expense.